ChhatreshKhatri/Chhatreshkhatri/README.md

 # 💫 About Me

 Welcome to my GitHub profile!
-I am a Full Stack developer with a passion for building modern, user-friendly websites and applications.
+I am a Full Stack Developer with a passion for building modern, user-friendly websites and applications.
 On this profile, you will find a range of projects that showcase my skills in front-end development, back-end development, and full-stack development.

 Some of the projects you'll find on this profile include [My Projects](#-my-projects).
 These projects were built using [Tech Stack](#-tech-stack), and showcase my ability to write clean, modular code and follow industry best practices.

-In addition to my projects, I also have a custom domain portfolio hosted on GitHub Pages, which you can find at [Portfolio](https://www.chhatreshkhatri.com).
+In addition to my projects, I also have a custom domain portfolio, which you can find at [chhatreshkhatri.com](https://www.chhatreshkhatri.com).
 This portfolio showcases my skills in responsive design, Technology stack, projects, and web development.

 I am always looking for new opportunities to collaborate on projects and learn from other developers.
 If you're interested in working together, feel free to reach out to me [Contact](#-social-profiles).

-Thank you for visiting my profile, and I hope you enjoy exploring my projects!<br/>
+Thank you for visiting my profile, and I hope you enjoy exploring my projects!

 <br>